-- 4.5.1.If determined to be ineligible for admission, the applicant is to be informed in writing of the determination and of his/her right, upon his/her request within five working days after the determination is made, to an informal hearing in order to make such a reply or explanation as he/she may wish.
+- 4.5.1.
+If determined to be ineligible for admission, the applicant is to be informed in writing of the determination and of their right, upon their request within five working days after the determination is made, to an informal hearing in order to make such a reply or explanation as they may wish.
 The reasons for the determination will be included in the written notification. - 4.5.2.
 Applicants are required to inform RHA of changes in address.
 Applicants are also required to respond to requests from RHA to update information on their application and to determine their continued interest in assistance. - 4.5.3.
 In the event it becomes necessary to defer eligibility determinations, the applicant will be informed of this fact and the reason therefore.
-Until a final determination is made, an applicant will be notified of the status of his/her application upon his/her request.
+Until a final determination is made, an applicant will be notified of the status of their application upon their request.